 How-To

-Is Making Your Own Yogurt *Really* Worth It?
+Is Making Homemade Yogurt *Really* Worth It?

 I’ve been making my own yogurt for over a year.
 Here’s what I’ve learned.

 My family of four goes through a lot of yogurt.
 We have yogurt parfaits for breakfast, we use yogurt in marinades, we make frozen yogurt popsicles, and we put yogurt in smoothies.
 So, when our neighbours learned of our yogurt obsession, they gave us a package of yogurt starter and suggested we make our own.
-They said it tasted great, was easy to make, and saved money.
-Well, ever since that first batch of homemade yogurt, we haven’t gone back.
-Here’s everything you need to know about making your own yogurt.

 What do you need to make homemade yogurt?

-To get started making your own yogurt, you’ll need milk, a yogurt starter, a machine to incubate the yogurt, and a couple of common kitchen tools.
+To get started making your own yogurt, you’ll need milk, a yogurt starter, a machine to incubate the yogurt and a couple of common kitchen tools.

 Milk